 This report contains "forward-looking statements" within the meaning of Section 27A of the Securities Act of 1933, as amended, and Section 21E of the Securities Exchange Act of 1934, as amended (the "Exchange Act").
 Forward-looking statements relate to expectations concerning matters that are not historical facts.
-Words such as "anticipates," "believes," "could," "estimates," "expects," "intends," "may," "might," "plans," "projects," "will," "would," and similar expressions are intended to identify forward-looking statements contain these identifying words.
-These forward-looking statements include, but are not limited to, statements related to our expected business, new product introductions, results of clinical studies, expectations regarding regulatory clearance and the timing of FDA or non-US flings or approvals including meetings with FDA or non-US regulatory bodies, procedures and procedure adoption, future results of operations, future financial position, our ability to generate revenues, our financing plans and future capital requirements, anticipated costs of revenue, anticipated expenses, the effect of recent accounting pronouncements, our investments, anticipated cash flows, our ability to finance operations from cash flows or otherwise, the impact of the recent COVID-19 coronavirus pandemic and related public health measures on our business, and statements based on current expectations, estimates, forecasts, and projections about the economics and markets in which we operate and intend to operate and our beliefs and assumptions regarding these economies and markets.
-We may not actually achieve the plans, intentions or expectations disclosed in our forward-looking statements and you should not place undue reliance on our forward-looking statements that we make.
-You should read the "Risk Factors" section of this Quarterly Report for a discussion of important factors that could cause actual results to differ materially from the results described in or implied by the forward-looking statements contained
+Words such as "anticipates," "believes," "could," "estimates," "expects," "intends," "may," "might," "plans," "projects," "will," "would," and similar expressions are intended to identify forward-looking statements, although not all forward-looking statements contain these identifying words.
+These forward-looking statements include, but are not limited to, statements related to our expected business, new product introductions, results of clinical studies, expectations regarding regulatory clearance and the timing of FDA or non-US filings or approvals including meetings with FDA or non-US regulatory bodies, procedures and procedure adoption, future results of operations, future financial position, our ability to generate revenues, our financing plans and future capital requirements, anticipated costs of revenue, anticipated expenses, the effect of recent accounting pronouncements, our anticipated cash flows, our ability to finance operations from cash flows or otherwise, and statements based on current expectations, estimates, forecasts, and projections about the economies and markets in which we operate and intend to operate and our beliefs and assumptions regarding these economies and markets.
+We may not actually achieve the plans, intentions or expectations disclosed in our forward-looking statements and you should not place undue reliance on our forward-looking statements.
+Actual results or events could differ materially from the plans, intentions and expectations disclosed in the forward-looking statements that we make.
+You should read the "Risk Factors" section of this Annual Report for a discussion of important factors that could cause actual results to differ materially from the results describ

 In addition, statements that "we believe" and similar statements reflect our beliefs and opinions on the relevant subject.
-These statements are based upon information available to us as of the date of this Quarterly Report, and although we believe such information forms a reasonable basis for such statements, such information may be limited or incomplete, and our statements should not be read to indicate that we have conducted a thorough inquiry into, or review of, all potentially available relevant information.
+These statements are based upon information available to us as of the date of this Annual Report, and although we believe such information forms a reasonable basis for such statements, such information may be limited or incomplete, and our statements should not be read to indicate that we have conducted a thorough inquiry into, or review of, all potentially available relevant information.
 These statements are inherently uncertain and investors are cautioned not to unduly rely upon these statements.
-This Quarterly Report and any documents incorporated by reference may contain market data that we obtain from industry sources do not guarantee the accuracy or completeness of the information.
+This Annual Report and any documents incorporated by reference may contain market data that we obtain from industry sources.
+These sources do not guarantee the accuracy or completeness of the information.
 Although we believe that our industry sources are reliable, we do not independently verify the information.
-The market data may include projections that are based on a number of other projections.
-While we believe these assumptions to be reasonable and sound as of the date of this Quarterly Report, actual results may differ from the projections.
+The market data may include projections that are based on other projections.
+While we believe these assumptions and projections are reasonable and sound, as of the date of this Annual Report, actual results may differ from the projections.